 Watch in total fascination as glassblowers create their masterpieces at Hadeland Glassworks, one of Oslo’s most popular attractions.
 Walk the beautiful village of nine buildings that house the glassworks and try your hand at the art of glassblowing.

 Shop for treasures from tiny glass animals to lovely bowls and vases, porcelain, and textiles.
-Pause for a traditional Norwegian snack or satisfy your sweet tooth at a waffle house.
+Snack on traditional Norwegian food or satisfy your sweet tooth at a waffle house.

 Book Your Baltic Cruise Today